louismullie/temp-data/markdown_final/6e1e1bcf-5dd8-4c46-a10a-fb72ed7a94bc.md

 This is because an ECG may falsely indicate the existence of a problem, leading to misdiagnosis, the recommendation of invasive procedures, and overtreatment.
 However, persons employed in certain critical occupations, such as aircraft pilots, may be required to have an ECG as part of their routine health evaluations.
 Hypertrophic cardiomyopathy screening may also be considered in adolescents as part of a sports physical out of concern for sudden cardiac death.
 - ECG voltages measured across the body are very small.
 This low voltage necessitates a low noise circuit, instrumentation amplifiers, and electromagnetic shielding.
-- Simultaneous lead recordings: earlier designs recorded each lead sequentially, but current models record multiple leads simultaneously.
+- **Simultaneous lead recordings**: earlier designs recorded each lead sequentially, but current models record multiple leads simultaneously.
 Most modern ECG machines include automated interpretation algorithms.
 This analysis calculates features such as the PR interval, QT interval, corrected QT interval, PR axis, QRS axis, rhythm and more.

 ---